 This doesn’t only apply to drives, but a larger motherboard provides a greater distance between chipset heatsinks, CPU coolers, and graphics cards.

-There is also less chance that other case components or cabling can obstruct air flow inside the case.
+There is also less chance that other internal components or cabling can obstruct airflow inside it.

 How the size of your case could potentially affect noise

-We know by now that a larger case means more fans.
-This is not only advantageous as to how much air you can move through the inside of the case, but how fast they need to spin most of the time.
+We know by now that a full-tower means more space for more fans.
+This is advantageous regarding how much air you can move through the inside of it and how fast it needs to spin most of the time.

-If you have more fans, it means that you don’t need to spin them up as fast to move enough air through your system.
-A few fans spinning fairly slowly will move just as much air as one fan of the same specification running at a higher RPM.
+If you have more fans, you don’t need to spin them up as fast to move enough air through your system.
+A few fans spinning fairly slowly will move as much air as one fan of the same specification running at a higher RPM.

 So, slower-moving fans seem like a pretty effective way to reduce overall noise inside a computer.
-I’m sure you will agree as most noise is generated from cooling fans.
+I’m sure you will agree, as most noise is generated by cooling fans.